Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Gas Bayonet Fitting for LPG & Natural Gas Heaters – Gas Bayonet Installation

-Gas bayonet fitting (gas fitting) for a gas bayonet heater connect the gas bayonet heater to the gas source.
+Gas bayonet fitting for a gas bayonet heater connect the gas bayonet hose to the gas source.

-They include gas bayonet hose (gas heater hose) with the male gas bayonet fitting assembly that plugs into the female gas bayonet. (see image)
+They include gas bayonet hose (gas heater hose) with the male gas bayonet fitting assembly that plugs into the female gas bayonet fitting incorporated into the gas bayonet wall socket. (see image)

 The gas bayonet installation includes the female gas bayonet connected by gas pipe fittings to the gas bottles or natural gas bayonet heater connections.